-Concealed Carry is the practice of carrying a concealed weapon on one's person in public.
-Concealed firearms can be carried in a holster, a purse or through other specialized concealment accessories and garments.
-(No matter the carry rig, please always ensure that it covers the weapon's trigger guard to prevent negligent discharge).
-Some states limit concealed carry permits to handguns whereas others allow the carry of concealed weapons which may include electronic weapons, billy clubs and knives.
+Concealed carry is the practice of carrying a concealed weapon on one’s person in public.
+Concealed firearms can be carried on a person’s body, typically in a holster or off-body in a purse, backpack or other specialized concealment accessories and garments.
+(No matter the carry rig, please always ensure that it covers the weapon’s trigger guard to prevent negligent discharge.)
+Some states limit concealed carry permits to handguns, whereas others allow the carry of concealed weapons which may include electronic weapons, billy clubs and knives.

 There is no federal law concerning the concealed carry of firearms.
 All 50 states have laws allowing individuals to carry certain concealed firearms in public.
-State laws vary from quite restrictive (Hawaii) to states that have adopted constitutional or permitless carry (Vermont).
-States also vary in terms of whether CCW permits are issued at a local level or by the state.
+State laws vary from quite restrictive (Hawaii) to unrestricted (states that have adopted constitutional or permitless carry, such as Vermont).
+States also vary in terms of whether concealed carry permits are issued at a local level or by the state.

 CCW — Concealed Carry Weapon

 CCP — Concealed Carry Pistol

 CCL — Concealed Carry License